Lufteluke/pi-tin/hardware_build.md

 ## 5. functional test

-We strongly recommend testing the functionality of the Raspberry Pi, Pi Tin PCBs, and display at this point.
-First, connect the display cable to the Main PCB following the same procedure used to connect it to the Display PCB.
+To prepare for software setup, connect the display cable to the Main PCB following the same procedure used to connect it to the Display PCB.
 Connect the battery to the connector at the corner of the Main PCB and ensure there is no SD card in the Raspberry Pi.

 ![](images/test_connections.jpg)